In the final installment in our series of blogs on the Fundamentals of Phishing we will explore how to prevent phishing attacks.

 Assess | Command & Control | Extraction |

 So what does the Phishing Kill Chain look like?
-Cyber criminals need to achieve seven steps in order to conduct a successful phishing attack on email:
+Cybercriminals need to achieve seven steps in order to conduct a successful phishing attack on email:

-- Target: decide who they're going to try to defraud and assemble an email list
+- Target: Decide who they're going to try to defraud and assemble an email list

-- Deliver: send messages to the people on their target list
+- Deliver: Send messages to the people on their target list

 The key point to note is that many security solutions aim to stop criminals later in the chain, such as at the Click, Surrender and Extract stages.
 But the earlier in the kill chain that controls can be inserted, the better the chance that organizations have of preventing their customers from being phished.